Shabab991/handwritten-digit-recognition/README.md

 "touchend"
 ```

-As a result, digit drawing now works with touch-enabled devices.
+This enables drawing on touch-enabled devices.

 ---